knative/docs/blog/docs/releases/announcing-knative-v1-1-release.md

 #### 💫 New Features & Changes

 - Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
-- Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
-- Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
-- Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
-- RabbitMQ source now can use predeclared queues instead of creating new ones ([#493](https://github.com/knative-sandbox/eventing-rabbitmq/pull/493))
+- RabbitMQ source now can use predefined queues instead of creating new ones ([#493](https://github.com/knative-sandbox/eventing-rabbitmq/pull/493))
-- Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
-- Now the source Adapter processes messages concurrently depending on the channel_config.prefetch_count argument (default to 1) ([#522](https://github.com/knative-sandbox/eventing-rabbitmq/pull/522))
+- Now the source Adapter processes messages concurrently depending on the `channel_config.prefetch_count` argument (default to 1) ([#522](https://github.com/knative-sandbox/eventing-rabbitmq/pull/522))
-- Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
 - Do not expose the broker class that the controller operates on as an environment variable ([#512](https://github.com/knative-sandbox/eventing-rabbitmq/pull/512))
-- Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
 - The RabbitMQ Source now translates RabbitMQ messages according to the RabbitMQ Protocol Binding Spec for CloudEvents ([#475](https://github.com/knative-sandbox/eventing-rabbitmq/pull/475))
     - Falls back to RabbitMQ message content type if it is not set on the CloudEvent data or headers
     - Avoids re-wrapping RabbitMQ messages that are already in the CloudEvent format